Back

 It comes down to one question: what are you applying for?

 Choosing CELPIP General or LS for PR is the most common case.
 Applying for permanent residency through Express Entry or a Provincial Nominee Program?
 Or proving English for a professional body?
 You need CELPIP-General.
 Those applications score all four skills, and the LS version doesn't give you a reading or writing score at all.
+One more naming quirk waits inside the Express Entry form itself: the dropdown lists CELPIP-G and CELPIP-General 2014, and our CELPIP-G vs CELPIP-General 2014 guide explains which one to select.

 Already a permanent resident and now applying for Canadian citizenship?
 Take CELPIP-General LS.
 Citizenship asks you to show speaking and listening ability at CLB 4, and the LS test is built for that and nothing else.
 It's shorter and costs less, so there's no reason to sit the full test if citizenship is all you need.